All requests regarding licensure should be made in writing and sent to the following address:

 - Verification of completion of a minimum of one-year clinical residency sent directly from the residency director of the hospital, medical center or surgery center.
 (Temporary Military/Clinical Residency License applications, a letter from your residency director stating that you are currently in a clinical residency and dates of such).

-It is highly recommended that an exam candidate use a National Board Review Course study manual or atttend a National Board Review Course to prepare for the North Carolina Exam.
+It is highly recommended that an exam candidate use a National Board Review Course study manual or attend a National Board Review Course to prepare for the North Carolina Exam.

-The Pass-Fail ratios and other exam statistics are listed on the PDF to the right side.
+The Pass-Fail ratios and other exam statistics are listed on the PDF at the bottom of the page.

 FREQUENTLY ASKED QUESTIONS: